 This article will guide you through the top 20 Spanish verbs, their present tense conjugations, and useful example sentences for real-life context.
-Let’s get into it!
+These high-frequency verbs are practical, versatile, and key to holding everyday conversations with confidence.
+Let’s simplify verb learning and get you speaking faster—starting now.

 1. Ser – To be (essential nature, permanent)